tnm/shipping-forecast/README.md

 :weather=>"Occasional rain or drizzle.", :visibility=>"Good occasionally poor."}
 ```

-This gives you an hash with these keys:
+This gives you a hash with these keys:

-* **:warning** — If there is a warning in effect, returns an hash
+* **:warning** — If there is a warning in effect, returns a hash
 object with keys:
    * **:title** – The title of the warning, e.g., "Gale Warning"
    * **:issued** – When the warning was issued